The Game Design Model

-The purpose behind the GDM is to provide a dynamic and integrated way of defining your game design, replacing the linear document or wiki pages with a tree structure of design elements which not only contain unstructured content like text and pictures, but also tasks, progress, and metrics.
-This way, your tasks are not just a bunch of tickets on a list, they have something that connects them as a whole giving context and meaning, and at the same time your design is not isolated from the project itself, it has a new dimension now, which is how that design is implemented over time.
+The purpose behind the GDM is to provide a dynamic and integrated way of defining your game design, replacing the linear document or wiki pages with a tree structure of design elements which not only contain unstructured content like text and pictures, but also work items, progress, and metrics.
+This way, your work items are not just a bunch of cards on a list or board, they have something that connects them as a whole giving context and meaning, and at the same time your design is not isolated from the project itself, it has a new dimension now, which is how that design is implemented over time.

 Defining your design model